-The Writers’ Guild of Alberta is happy to announce the launch of the 4th Annual Kemosa Scholarship for First Nations, Métis and Inuit Mothers Who Write!
+The Writers’ Guild of Alberta and Nhung Tran-Davies are happy to announce the launch of the 5th Annual Kemosa Scholarship for First Nations, Métis and Inuit Mothers Who Write!

-Author Jeananne Kirwin is back again this year to help give voice to Indigenous mothers.
-Together, we share the vision of effecting positive changes in our community through stories.
+Author Jeananne Kirwin is back again this year to share the vision of effecting positive changes in our community through stories.

 Because of the generosity of our sponsors, we will award three scholarships this year: 1st place $3000, 2nd place $2000, 3rd place $1000.